Effortless Tai Chi Breathing: Step by Step Guide, Exercises & Techniques

 In TCM, the source of our Qi energy resides in the “Dan Tian” (literally “Elixir Field”), found three fingers below the belly button.

-If we want the full benefits from breathing and Tai Chi, we can gently guide our breath deep into our body, towards the Dan Tian.
-According to TCM, this ensures a proper Qi circulation: fresh air reaches the Dan Tian, then on the exhale, stagnant qi can rise and be released.
+If we want the full benefits of breathing and Tai Chi, we can gently guide our breath deep into our body, towards the Dan Tian.
+According to TCM, this ensures proper Qi circulation: fresh air reaches the Dan Tian, and then on the exhale, stagnant Qi can rise and be released.

-On the inhalation, the diaphragm moves downwards, pushing the abdomen out.
+On the inhalation, the diaphragm moves downward, pushing the abdomen out.
 This increases the volume of the lungs, creating a partial vacuum and sucking air in.
-During exhalation, the diaphragm relaxes upwards, the abdomen releases inwards, pushing the air out.
+During exhalation, the diaphragm relaxes upward and the abdomen releases inward, pushing the air out.

 Inhalation: abdomen expands.
 Exhalation: abdomen contracts